 Radium 226/228 concentrations in the BSFAP water are unknown, therefore, a comparison between the BSFAP water and MW-1603 groundwater cannot be made.
-However, radium 226/228 concentrations in MW-1603 are stable across most of the dataset, except for the result from August 2019 and the current result from October 2021.
-Both concentrations are considered anomalies which is supported by the outliers on the box and whisker plot of radium 226/228 on Figure A-12 of Appendix A.
+However, radium 226/228 concentrations in MW-1603 are stable across most of the dataset, except for the results from August 2019, October 2020, October 2021, and March 2022.
+These concentrations are considered anomalies which is supported by the outliers on the box and whisker plot of radium 226/228 on Figure A-12 of Appendix A.